Why do we get charged on some work orders and not others?

 Facilities Management is responsible for the maintenance and upkeep of Academic and Residential Buildings, as well as their associated infrastructures (mechanical, electrical and plumbing).
 Below are some examples of what your department might get charged labor, materials or both for:

-- Purchasing installing and repairs to department specific equipment, furnishings or property.
+- Installation and repairs to department specific equipment, furnishings or property.

 - Relocation of furniture or equipment that is not part of a renovation or capital renewal project.